niklasramo/popo.js/README.md

 Popo JS is a stand-alone cross-browser JavaScript library that makes it easy to position elements relative to other elements in various ways.
 Popo JS is heavily influenced by the awesome jQuery UI Position plugin.

-A more extensive documentation and API will be coming up soon...

 ##Get started

 Just download Popo JS library and include it in your HTML Document and you're good to go.